lrgresearch/gpaw-tools/installation/ubuntu.md

     pip3 install --upgrade --user gpaw

-NOTE: If the user wants to use gpaw-tools version 23.2.0, GPAW version 22.8.0 must be used.
+NOTE: If the user wants to use gpaw-tools versions 23.7.0 and before, GPAW version 22.8.0 must be used.
 The above command will be `pip3 install --upgrade --user gpaw==22.8.0`
 {: .text-red-200 }

 Use `gpaw info` to see information about installation.
 However, PAW-datasets are not installed yet.
 To install it, firstly create a directory under `~/.gpaw` then install PAW datasets